Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 The most dangerous scenario is a false negative, where a tester fails to indicate voltage on a live circuit.
 This can happen for several reasons:

-- Shielded Cables: The metallic sheath on armored cable (AC), metal-clad (MC) cable, or other shielded cables blocks the electric field, preventing a reading.
+- Shielded Cables: The metallic sheath on armored cable (AC), metal-clad (MC) cable, or other shielded cables can block or attenuate the electric field, preventing a reliable reading.

 - Tester Malfunction: Dead batteries or internal damage can cause the tester to fail.
 This is why the live-dead-live test is essential.